 Governor

 Native son, Dr. Alfonso Durazo Montaño became Governor of Sonora in September of 2021.
-He is set to turn 70 years old in July 2024.
-The governor is a member of the National Regeneration Movement, commonly known as the (MORENA) political party.
-Prior to assuming the Sonora Governor’s office, Dr. Durazo had built a well-known profile nationally.
-He became a strong figure in Mexico politics while serving as the private secretary and chief spokesperson of former President Vicente Fox.
+Governor Durazo is a member of the National Regeneration Movement, commonly known as the (MORENA) political party.
+Previously, Dr. Durazo had built a well-known profile nationally.
+He became a strong figure in Mexico politics as the private secretary and chief spokesperson of former President Vicente Fox.

 Cities and Population in Sonora